Face to Face

 What should I expect when I come for a face to face appointment?

-Government restrictions mean that things are a bit different at the moment.
+Things are a bit different at the moment.
 We are delighted to welcome you back into our rooms but there are a few things you need to know first.

 - If you are not well before your appointment please text your support worker, don’t arrive if you are unwell in any way.